TheCDC/NSWC_Spring2018_Team1/README.md

 ## Tutorials
 ### OpenCV
 https://pythonprogramming.net/loading-images-python-opencv-tutorial/
-This was used for the image text analysis. https://www.pyimagesearch.com/2017/07/10/using-tesseract-ocr-python/
+The Tesseract engine was used for the image text analysis. https://www.pyimagesearch.com/2017/07/10/using-tesseract-ocr-python/
 ### Python
 This was useful for the learning of the python programming language used to program in OpenCV..